 - 2 hamburger buns, toasted

 - Green chutney, tamarind chutney, or cilantro aioli, for serving

 - If using store-bought paneer (except for Sach Foods brand), you will need to soften it beforehand.Place 6 ounces homemade or store-bought paneer in a medium bowl, and cover with hot water for 15 to 30 minutes.
 Drain before using.

 - Crumble the paneer into small, bite-sized pieces.
 Set aside.

 Pickle the red onion:

 - Cut a quarter of 1 large red onion into thin slices and place into a small bowl.
-Squeeze onions with the juice of 1 lime, season with a pinch of salt, and toss to coat.
-Set aside for at least 15 minutes to marinate or store in the fridge (covered) for up to 3 days before using.
+Combine onions with the juice of 1 lime and pinch of salt, and toss to coat.
+Set aside for at least 15 minutes or store in the fridge (covered) for up to 3 days before using.

 Meanwhile, make the paneer bhurji: